 - Meanwhile, defrost and peel shrimp and prepare veggies.
 In a large pan, heat butter over medium-high heat.
 Add garlic and onions and sauté for 30 seconds.
 Add shrimp, broccoli, lemon zest, salt, pepper and red chili flakes, cooking for 2-3 minutes until shrimp starts to grow pink.

-- Add flour, milk and cheese, whisking to get rid of lumps.
+- Add flour, lemon juice, milk and cheese, whisking to get rid of lumps.

 - Add sundried tomatoes and peas, cooking for another 3-4 minutes until sauce starts to thicken.